lfr/FSharp.Domain.Validation/docs/demo.md

 ## Share the love 💙

 Excited about this?
-Spread the word!&nbsp;
+Spread the word to your fellow dev!&nbsp;
 <a class="twitter-share-button"
   href="https://twitter.com/intent/tweet"
   data-url="https://impure.fun/FSharp.ValidationBlocks/demo/"
   data-related="luislikeiewis"
   data-size="large">
-  Tweet
+  Share this
 </a>